Q:

 A:

 There are really two questions there.
 One is whether the particular value for the speed of light can be derived from something deeper than Maxwell's equations, with their empirical constants.
 The current answer is no. In fact, it would hardly even mean anything to derive c, since it has units (e.g. m/s) and the number depends entirely on the units.
 What physicists ask is whether various dimensionless numbers (e.g. the fine structure constant) involving c can be derived from some deeper rule.
-The answer to that is still no, at last for now..
+The answer to that is still no, at least for now..

 Your other question is whether there's a way to derive that c is constant in all inertial frames.
 At heart, that amounts to deriving the rules for transforming coordinates between the different frames.
 I believe the answer to that is also no currently.
 Perhaps a deeper theory will be developed from which the rules of relativity (such as the Lorentz transforms) will emerge.